Glossary

 Free Strike

-Every creature can make a free strike as an action on their turn, though doing so typically isn’t the most effective choice.
+Every creature can use a free strike ability as an action on their turn, though doing so typically isn’t the most effective choice.
 Most of the time, you’ll use free strikes when the rules call for it.
-Specific rules let you use free strikes as part of an action that allows you to also do something else impactful, such as how the Charge action lets you move and use a melee free strike in one action (see Charge).
+Specific rules let you use free strikes as part of an action that allows you to also do something else impactful, such as how the Charge action lets you move and use a melee free strike in one action.

 Frightened

-If you are frightened, attacks you make against the source of your fear take a bane.
-If that source is a creature, their attacks against you gain an edge.
+If you are frightened, ability power rolls you make against the source of your fear take a bane.
+If that source is a creature, their ability power rolls against you gain an edge.
 You can’t willingly move closer to the source of your fear if you know the location of that source.
 If you gain the frightened condition from one source while already frightened by a different source, the new condition replaces the old one.

 Grabbed